 Thank You

-and tell me if it's helpful for you, clear up your confusion about acne or if you want to more about this ask me.
+tell me if it's helpful for you, clear up your confusion about acne or if you want to more about this ask me.

 Thank you for covering this topic. it’s always comforting to read posts that take a realistic approach to managing acne